nikitades/ddd-vetclinic/readme.md

 - The pet's owner should be able to leave the email to get the notification as soon as the pet is released
 - We want to release the patients when the treatment is done

+### The additional requirements:
+- We (the clinic) want to be able to check the patient's status via CLI command

 - - -

 ### The abstract domain model